drivendataorg/zamba/docs/docs/configurations.md

 #### `early_bias (bool, optional)`

-Resamples to 24 fps and selects 16 frames biased toward the front (strategy used by competition winner).
+Resamples to 24 fps and selects 16 frames biased toward the front.
+This strategy was used by the [Pri-matrix Factorization](https://www.drivendata.org/competitions/49/deep-learning-camera-trap-animals/) machine learning competition winner.
 Defaults to `False`

 #### `frame_indices (list(int), optional)`